sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 * Infra - Add new LED daemon (different from the one used for port LEDs) to monitor and manage all different LEDs like board, master-status for peripherals like FAN, PSUs.
 Also, add CLI command 'show led status' CLI to display them.
 Can this be captured as part of system health-monitoring process?
 * Thermalctld - HLD needs to add section for Voltage, current environmental as TODO section.
 Required for managing these sensors and their use-cases - impact on board, LC & FC power consumption calculation.
 * Thermalctld - Certain vendors/platforms have three categories to measure temperature severity - minor, major and critical - and raise alarms and perform actions accordingly.
 Requirement would be to have low_minor_threshold, high_minor_threshold, low_major_threshold, high_major_threshold, low_critical_threshold, high_critical_threshold.
 * Infra - API for platform to provide this polling interval.
 For example, polling interval is set to 60s in thermalctld.
-This could be too relaxed for some vendor's board(s).
+This could be too relaxed for some vendor board(s).
 Like some operate at 10 s polling for thermal.